vadramson/my_airflow_template/README.md

 In Layman’s term, Airflow is an orchestration tool, which means it will trigger tasks on schedule, or when certain events happen (such as an API call or when a sensor operator senses an action).
 Here are some possible use cases of Airflow:

 - **Replace cron jobs:** monitoring cron jobs is hard and tedious.
-Instead of manually ssh to servers to find out if/why your jobs fail, you can visually see whether your code run or not through the UI and have Airflow notifies you when a job fails.
+Instead of manually ssh to servers to find out if/why your jobs fail, you can visually see whether your code run or not through the UI and have Airflow notifying you when a job fails.

 - Extract data: Airflow, with its many integrations, are used a lot for data engineering tasks.
 You can write tasks to extract data from your production databases, check data quality, and write the results to your on-cloud data warehouse.